the-vegetarian-vampire/CPPBox/README.md

 - array class `std::array` - more efficient than a vector if the size is fixed and known
 - move constructor (move semantics)(L value and R value) - && more efficient than copying (steals or pilfers the data)
 - data race - two or more threads access same memory location
+- `constexpr` indicates that the value of a variable, or the result of a function, is a compile-time constant.
+Functions and variables declared with constexpr are evaluated at compile time whenever possible.

 ----------
 # C++14